 6. Create some healthy distance

-It might be of more help to cut down on contact with her or cut out the contact completely.
-This will help you stop holding on and holding out for her to change her mind or realize that she actually does want to be without you.
+It may be of more help to cut down on contact with her or stop talking completely.
+This will keep you from holding on and holding out for her to change her mind or realize that she actually does want to be without you.

-Cutting contact can be hard at first, and you might be tempted to change your mind, but you’ll thank yourself in the long term.
+Cutting contact can be hard at first, and you may be tempted to change your mind, but you’ll thank yourself in the long term.

 7. Look to the future, not the past

-It’s almost inevitable that you’ll spend some time dwelling on the past – such is the nature of the mind.
-Thinking about the times you had together can be warming and may help you process the breakup, but be wary of spending too much time in the past.
+It’s almost inevitable that you’ll spend some of your free time dwelling on the past – such is the nature of the mind.
+Thinking about the times you had together can be heartwarming and may help you process the breakup, but be wary of spending too much time in the past.